Todd Rokita: Cannabis

+Crime

+Rokita is a supporter of capital punishment.
+In June 2024, he sought a death warrant for the execution of Joseph Corcoran.
+The execution was carried out in December of that year and marked Indiana's first execution since 2009.

 Economy

 In 2017, Rokita voted in favor of the Tax Cuts and Jobs Act of 2017.

 Education

 Rokita supports charter schools, school choice, and reducing the role of the Department of Education in setting education policy.
 In 2015, Rokita and Senator Marco Rubio introduced the Education Opportunities Act, a bill to expand choice options through the use of tax credits.

 As Chairman of the Subcommittee on Early Childhood, Elementary, and Secondary Education, he had an active role in crafting the Every Student Succeeds Act, which reauthorized the 1965 Elementary and Secondary Education Act.
 In May, Rokita introduced bipartisan legislation with Alcee Hastings (D-FL) to help students and parents with student loan debt.
 His legislation would allow student loan borrowers to refinance loans and have access to lower market rate loans.

 Environment

-He does not accept the scientific consensus that human activity is the driving factor of climate change, and at a 2013 town-hall event called the idea that climate change was caused by human activity "arrogant".
+Rokita does not accept the scientific consensus that human activity is the driving factor of climate change, and at a 2013 town-hall event called the idea that climate change was caused by human activity "arrogant".
 Rokita has a 4% lifetime voting rating from the League of Conservation Voters, an environmentalist group.